Town Center, Sports Complex Planned For Reunion Community

 Oakwood, which took over as master developer of Reunion from Shea Homes just over a year ago, is assembling the public, private and nonprofit partnerships that will be necessary to build support for Reunion Center and move the concept from a vision to reality.

-You can read the entire article at Biznow.
+You can read the full article at BISNOW.